naveenkumar199901/CICD-AWS/terraform/README.md

 # Terraform Create ECS with CodePipeline

-You can change variables in `variables.tfvars` ,
+You can change variables in `variables.tfvars`

-For example: I want to create a VPC with CIDR ( 10.0.0.0/16 ), two public subnet and two private subnet.
+I want to create a VPC with CIDR(Classless inter-domain routing) ( 10.0.0.0/16 ), 2 public subnet and 2 private subnet.
 ```
 vpc_cidr = "10.0.0.0/16"
 environment = "production"